epicfilemcnulty/hapgent/README.md

  * You define *address*, *port*, *payload* and *interval* for the agent in the upstream server configuration.
- * Every *interval* seconds HAProxy makes a TCP connection to the defined address and port, sends the payload and reads the answer.
+ * Every *interval* seconds HAProxy makes a TCP connection to the defined address and port, sends the payload and reads an answer.
+ * Agent answers with the server's status, and, optionally, weight.
- * Depending on the answer HAProxy can change the server status (up/down) and/or change its weight.
+ * Depending on the answer HAProxy may change the current status or weight of the server.

 ### HAProxy backend configuration sample